Erwin Panofsky: Period before permanently moved to United States

-Panofsky became particularly well known for his studies of symbols and iconography in art.
+He became particularly well known for his studies of symbols and iconography in art.
 First in a 1934 article, then in his Early Netherlandish Painting (1953), Panofsky was the first to interpret Jan van Eyck's Arnolfini Portrait (1934) as not only a depiction of a wedding ceremony, but also a visual contract testifying to the act of marriage.
 Panofsky identifies a plethora of hidden symbols that all point to the sacrament of marriage.
 In recent years, this conclusion has been challenged, but Panofsky's work with what he called "hidden" or "disguised" symbolism is still very much influential in the study and understanding of Northern Renaissance art.

-Similarly, in his monograph on Dürer, Panofsky gives lengthy "symbolic" analyses of the prints Knight, Death, and the Devil and Melancolia I, the former based on Erasmus's Handbook of a Christian Knight.
+Similarly, in his monograph on Dürer, Panofsky gives lengthy "symbolic" analyses of the prints Knight, Death, and the Devil and Melencolia I, the former based on Erasmus's Handbook of a Christian Knight.

 Panofsky was known to be a friend with physicists Wolfgang Pauli and Albert Einstein.
 His younger son, Wolfgang K. H. Panofsky, became a renowned physicist who specialized in particle accelerators.
 His elder son, Hans A. Panofsky, was "an atmospheric scientist who taught at Pennsylvania State University for 30 years and who was credited with several advances in the study of meteorology".
 As Wolfgang Panofsky related, his father used to call his sons "meine beiden Klempner" ("my two plumbers").
 William S. Heckscher was a student, fellow emigre, and close friend.
 In 1973 he was succeeded at Princeton by Irving Lavin.

-Erwin Panofsky has been recognized as both a "highly distinguished" professor at the Institute for Advanced Study, Princeton, New Jersey, and in Jeffrey Chipps' biography of the subject as "the most influential art historian of the twentieth century”.
+Erwin Panofsky has been recognized as both a "highly distinguished" professor at the Institute for Advanced Study, Princeton, New Jersey, and in Jeffrey Chipps' biography of the subject as "the most influential art historian of the twentieth century".
 In 1999, the new "Panofsky Lane", in that Institute's faculty housing complex, was named in his honor.

 Iconology

-Panofsky was the most eminent representative of iconology, a method of studying the history of art created by Aby Warburg and his disciples, especially Fritz Saxl, at the Warburg Institute in Hamburg.
-A personal and professional friendship linked him to Fritz Saxl in collaboration with whom he produced a large part of his work.
-He gave a short and precise description of his method in his article "Iconography and Iconology", published in 1939.
+Panofsky was the most eminent representative of iconology, a method of studying the history of art created by Aby Warburg and his disciples at the Warburg Institute in Hamburg.
+There, a personal and professional friendship linked him to Fritz Saxl in collaboration with whom he produced a large part of his work.